Analytics built by: Location, Inc.

-Relative to Illinois, our data show that Kankakee's latest annual appreciation rate is lower than 90% of the other cities and towns in Illinois.
+Relative to Illinois, our data show that Kankakee's latest annual appreciation rate is higher than 60% of the other cities and towns in Illinois.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Kankakee differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Kankakee - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Kankakee real estate investment or home purchase decisions.

 |$331,001 - $442,000||1.0|

 |$111,001 - $221,000||28.2|

 |$55,001 - $111,000||47.2|